laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 - Change name of own rpi3 kernel.
 Can then an image be made with generic arm64 efi boot which also has a rpi3 kernel?
   (EFI partition not the first one?)
+- Automatically recompile new Debian kernels on each checkin into their git server 'salsa'.
+- Provide a Debian repository with newer kernels instead of downloads.
+- Crosscompile the armhf/arm64 kernels on x86 for faster compile times.
 - Install chromium directly from Google or are newer versions available for stable?
 Resolve this by using unstable for now.